keylime/enhancements/signature_body.md

 bogged down.
 -->

-I as a user wish to have attached signatures.
+I as a user wishing to have attached signatures.

 #### Story 1